 Also, let's be honest: poop is funny and bodies are weird and this is actually a great way to get your kid more interested in potty training.

 10 Overreacting To Regression

 Three days of accidents at preschool in a row.
 It completely sucks, I know, but it's also very, very normal.
 (Sometimes they get cocky and just forget to go.)

 Take a deep breath, realize this isn't forever, you haven't gone back to square one, and move forward.

 11 Complaining About Their Lack Of Potty Training Progress In Front Of Them

+good goddamn reason to complain, but the name of the game is positivity when it comes to your kid.
+Moan about the slow progress via text or after they're asleep or when you're sure you're out of earshot of your kids: you deserve to vent.
+But if you're venting and they're right there listening you're going to be setting yourself back by making them feel bad.
 After experiencing a traumatic c-section, this mother sought out a doula to support her through her second child’s delivery.
 Watch as that doula helps this mom reclaim the birth she felt robbed of with her first child, in Episode Three of Romper's Doula Diaries, Season Two , below.
 Visit Bustle Digital Group's YouTube page for more episodes, launching Mondays in December.